 Whatever your strategy, compare Loan Estimates from each lender.
 Sometimes, you can use one lender’s quote to negotiate lower rates or fees from another lender.
 You’d be surprised at how much room a lender has to alter its first quote.
 Sometimes you can get a competitive rate and eliminate many fees, just by negotiating.

 The VA loan process

-Your process will differ based on the type of VA loan you’re looking for.
+Your loan application process will differ based on the type of VA loan you’re looking for.